miguelmartin75/GoogleCalAggregate/README.md

 python cal/main.py generate
 ```

-## Generate/Update and Maintain
+## Maintain

 Instead of manually forcing an update, you can simply run let the script maintain the calendar for
-you, which will run the script continuously until you have chosen to kill it.
+you, which will run the script continuously and perform the necessary updates when applicable.
+This will generate/update
+the calendar prior to maintaining the calendar.
 To do so, simply run:

 ```
 python cal/main.py maintain